inveniosoftware/docs-invenio-rdm/docs/develop/architecture/records.md

 ### Record versions

-Record ownership is defined on the parent record and it's a parent record that's member of a community, hence all versions of a record are owned by a community.
+Record ownership is defined on the parent record and it's a parent record that's a member of a community, hence all versions of a record are owned by a community.

 ### Multiple communities